TuntengV/food-app/README.md

 # food-app
-this for our food delivery app
+this is for our food delivery app